-Common horizon sequence: LFH or O, Ah, Aegj, Bhf, Bfgj, BCgj, C mottles indicative of gleying within 1 m of the surface.
+Common horizon sequence: LFH or O, Ah, Aegj, Bhf, Bfgj, BCgj, C

+These soils have the general properties specified for the Podzolic order and the Ferro-Humic Podzol great group.
+They differ from the Sombric Ferro-Humic Podzols by having distinct or prominent mottles indicative of gleying within 1 m of the surface.
 Usually they have thick L, F, and H or O horizons, but do not have ortstein, placic, duric, or Bt horizons, or a fragipan.